-The effect of store execution is captured mainly by the store fixed effect.
-This includes the impact of assortments - which are quite stable over time, staff intervention - which are limited because these are large stores with emphasis on self-service, and display - also stable because there are no changes in layout within a store.
+The effect of store execution is captured mainly by the macro category-store fixed effects.
+This includes the impact of assortments, which are quite stable over time, staff intervention, which are limited because these are large stores with emphasis on self-service, and display-also stable because there are no changes in layout within a store.
 In particular, all stores may have different assortment breadths, but service level is extremely high, meaning that there is always at least one product with available stock within each category, i.e., there is large variety every day during the entire period.
 Moreover, all the results are unchanged when restricting our attention to categories in which the service level is 100%.
 In other settings, such as apparel or groceries, it may be necessary to include inventory levels in Equation (1) to control for potential demand censoring when there are stockouts (Boada-Collado and Martínez-de-Albéniz 2020), but in our case it is not needed.

-Finally, promotional activities may be an important control to include, but these tend to be the same in all stores, and hence, they are controlled by the time fixed effect in our model.
+Finally, promotional activities may be an important control to include, but these tend to be the same in all stores, and hence, the effect of promotions is absorbed by the fixed effects and cannot be identified.